 The Biggest Fattest Fluffiest All Butter Biscuits are a testament to buttery, flaky biscuit layers that pull apart better than any biscuits you will ever pop out of a can!
 I’m going to show you the combo of ingredients plus technique plus tips and tricks that yield amazing biscuits every time!

 I’ve talked about biscuits a lot here because for years I COULD NOT MAKE THEM.
-My husband’s grandma is biscuit pro and I have definitely written about my ineptitude in following her “little a this little a that” grandma directions more than once.
+My ex’s (😬) little grandma was a biscuit pro, and I have definitely written about my ineptitude in following her “little a this little a that” grandma directions more than once.

 But this time I have really done it.
 REALLY.